LaurentLecornu/docker-spark-4-jupyterlab-cluster/README.md

 apps|/opt/spark-apps|Used to make available your app's jars on all workers & master data|/opt/spark-data| Used to make available your app's data on all workers & master

-This is basically a dummy DFS created from docker Volumes...(maybe not...)

 # Run Sample applications